Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Willow Vale - Pimpama (West)'s median income among taxpayers was $51,841 and average income stood at $61,286 in the financial year 2022.
-This compared to Rest of Qld's figures of $50,780 and $64,844 respectively.
-Based on a Wage Price Index growth of 13.99% since financial year 2022, estimated current incomes as of September 2025 are approximately $59,094 (median) and $69,860 (average).
-Census data indicates that household, family and personal incomes in Willow Vale - Pimpama (West) are at the 66th percentile nationally.
-Income distribution shows 44.6% of the population (3,768 individuals) falling within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 31.7% in the same category.
-High housing costs consume 19.7% of income, leaving disposable income at the 61st percentile nationally.
-The area's SEIFA income ranking places it in the 5th decile.
+The Willow Vale - Pimpama (West) SA2 had an income level below the national average according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Its median income among taxpayers was $51,841 and average income stood at $61,286, compared to Rest of Qld's figures of $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $59,094 (median) and $69,860 (average).
+Census data shows household, family and personal incomes in Willow Vale - Pimpama (West) cluster around the 66th percentile nationally.
+Income distribution reveals that 44.6% of the population (3,768 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 31.7% in the same category.
+High housing costs consume 19.7% of income, resulting in disposable income at the 60th percentile and placing the area's SEIFA income ranking in the 5th decile.

 Frequently Asked Questions - Income